swiftcurrent2018/openarc/test/examples/openarc/matmul_tuning/README_TuningOptions.txt

 #    - Set default number of workers
 # maxNumGangs=N
 #    - Set maximum number of gangs
+# defaultNumComputeUnits=N
+#    - Default number of physical compute units (default value = 1);
+#      applicable only to Altera-OpenCL devices
+# defaultNumSIMDWorkItems=N
+#    - Default number of work-items within a work-group executing in an SIMD manner
+#      (default value = 1); applicable only to Altera-OpenCL devices
 # useLoopCollapse
 #    - Apply LoopCollapse optimization in ACC2GPU translation
 # useParallelLoopSwap